mst10808/wp-utils-linux/README.md

 database.
 Requires MySQL & PHP to run.
 Also included helper Bash script to make it easier to use.

+I recommend not using this on your actual database.
+Take a database dump of the wordpress site and run this on a staging database.
+Can be run as the a normal wordpress user for single site installs.
+For multisite/network installs a database user with SUPER privilege may be required if not using the exact same user that wordpress is using.

  backup:
 -------------------------------------------------------------------------------------
 Bash script used to help backup an entire Wordpress instance.
 Creates a tar.gz of all